college appreciation

 and

-Biola and Azusa are over the top expensive, but you definitely get your money's worth and you get to be in California.
+and you get to be in California.
 The only competative part about their five nursing program is your initial acceptance.
 After that you're set to participate in the pre-med and medical curriculum.
 Relaxing is definitely a plus.
 But after a five million dollar student loan to pay off, relaxing won't be an option anymore.

-Elim is non acredited, but it is specifically for medical missions so its classes target exactly what I'm interested in learning.
+but it is specifically for medical missions so its classes target exactly what I'm interested in learning.
 They're also Pentecostal.
 And in New York, which would be interesting.
-It looks legit, but it is non acredited, which means they could legally teach utter and complete chaff.
+It looks legit, but it

 So right now it looks like Evangel, with it's reasonable tuition and unique four year BSN program, is prime target number one.
 God, give me grace to live in Missouri if that's the case.